mickelson/attract/Compile.md

       - FreeType 2
       - The following FFmpeg libraries (required for videos): avformat, avcodec, swscale, avutil and either swresample or avresample.
+      - OpenGL and GLU (or OpenGLES for GLES version)
    * Optional:
       - Fontconfig (to assist with finding fonts).
       - Xinerama (for multiple monitor support).